p4lang/p4c/README.md

 P4c relies on [BDW garbage collector](https://github.com/ivmai/bdwgc)
 to manage its memory.
 By default, the p4c exectuables are linked with the garbage collector library.
-In rare cases when the GC causes problems, this can be disabled by setting `ENABLE_GC` cmake option to `OFF`.
+When the GC causes problems, this can be disabled by setting `ENABLE_GC` cmake option to `OFF`.
 However, this will dramatically increase the memory usage by the compiler, and may become impractical for compiling large programs.  **Do not disable the GC**, unless you really have to.
+We have noticed that this may be a problem on MacOS.

 # Development tools